Credit Suisse Group Increases Diamondback Energy (NASDAQ:FANG) Price Target to $100.00

-Diamondback Energy (NASDAQ:FANG) had its price target increased by stock analysts at Credit Suisse Group from $95.00 to $100.00 in a note issued to investors on Tuesday, Benzinga reports.
-The brokerage presently has an “outperform” rating on the oil and natural gas company’s stock.
-Credit Suisse Group’s price objective indicates a potential upside of 26.21% from the stock’s current price.
+Diamondback Energy (NASDAQ:FANG) had its price objective raised by Credit Suisse Group from $95.00 to $100.00 in a report published on Monday morning, Benzinga reports.
+Credit Suisse Group currently has an outperform rating on the oil and natural gas company’s stock.

-Several other research analysts have also recently commented on FANG.
-Truist Financial boosted their price target on Diamondback Energy from $80.00 to $105.00 in a research note on Monday, March 8th.
-Citigroup Inc. 3% Minimum Coupon Principal Protected Based Upon Russell lifted their price target on shares of Diamondback Energy from $82.00 to $100.00 in a research note on Tuesday, March 23rd.
-Scotiabank reissued a “sector perform” rating and set a $86.00 price objective (up from $84.00) on shares of Diamondback Energy in a report on Wednesday, April 21st.
-KeyCorp lifted their price target on Diamondback Energy from $85.00 to $98.00 and gave the stock an “overweight” rating in a research note on Thursday, April 15th.
-Finally, TheStreet raised shares of Diamondback Energy from a “d+” rating to a “c-” rating in a report on Friday, March 12th.
-Four analysts have rated the stock with a hold rating, twenty-four have given a buy rating and one has assigned a strong buy rating to the company’s stock.
-Diamondback Energy presently has a consensus rating of “Buy” and a consensus price target of $81.13.
+Several other research firms have also recently weighed in on FANG.
+Evercore ISI started coverage on Diamondback Energy in a research report on Wednesday, April 7th.
+They set an outperform rating on the stock.
+Susquehanna raised their price target on Diamondback Energy from $79.00 to $83.00 and gave the stock a positive rating in a research report on Wednesday, February 24th.
+Truist Securities raised their price target on Diamondback Energy from $80.00 to $105.00 and gave the stock a buy rating in a research report on Monday, March 15th.
+Johnson Rice cut Diamondback Energy from an accumulate rating to a hold rating in a research report on Tuesday, March 9th.
+Finally, Truist raised their price target on Diamondback Energy from $105.00 to $115.00 in a research report on Thursday, April 8th.
+Four investment analysts have rated the stock with a hold rating, twenty-three have given a buy rating and one has issued a strong buy rating to the stock.
+Diamondback Energy currently has an average rating of Buy and an average target price of $84.48.

+The company also recently declared a quarterly dividend, which will be paid on Thursday, May 20th.
+Stockholders of record on Thursday, May 13th will be given a $0.40 dividend.
+The ex-dividend date is Wednesday, May 12th.
+This represents a $1.60 dividend on an annualized basis and a dividend yield of 1.93%.
+Diamondback Energy’s dividend payout ratio (DPR) is currently 23.09%.

-In related news, CEO Travis D. Stice sold 20,000 shares of the firm’s stock in a transaction dated Thursday, April 29th.
-The stock was sold at an average price of $85.00, for a total transaction of $1,700,000.00.
-The sale was disclosed in a legal filing with the SEC, which is available through this link.
-Also, CFO Hof Matthew Kaes Van’t sold 1,900 shares of the business’s stock in a transaction that occurred on Friday, March 19th.
-The stock was sold at an average price of $77.24, for a total value of $146,756.00.
-Following the completion of the sale, the chief financial officer now owns 67,043 shares of the company’s stock, valued at approximately $5,178,401.32.
+In other news, CEO Travis D. Stice sold 20,000 shares of the stock in a transaction on Thursday, April 29th.
+The shares were sold at an average price of $85.00, for a total transaction of $1,700,000.00.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available through the SEC website.
+Also, CFO Hof Matthew Kaes Van’t sold 1,900 shares of the stock in a transaction on Friday, March 19th.
+The stock was sold at an average price of $77.24, for a total transaction of $146,756.00.
+Following the sale, the chief financial officer now owns 67,043 shares of the company’s stock, valued at $5,178,401.32.
 The disclosure for this sale can be found here.
-0.47% of the stock is currently owned by insiders.
+Over the last quarter, insiders have sold 41,900 shares of company stock valued at $3,546,756.
+0.47% of the stock is currently owned by corporate insiders.

 Diamondback Energy, Inc, an independent oil and natural gas company, focuses on the acquisition, development, exploration, and exploitation of unconventional and onshore oil and natural gas reserves in the Permian Basin in West Texas.
 It primarily focuses on the development of the Spraberry and Wolfcamp formations of the Midland basin; and the Wolfcamp and Bone Spring formations of the Delaware basin, which are part of the Permian Basin in West Texas and New Mexico.